Skip to content

 Frequently asked questions

 Yes.
-NetSpeed is a free macOS app, distributed as a direct .dmg download with no in-app purchases and no account required.
+LiveMetrics is a free macOS app, distributed as a direct .dmg download with no in-app purchases and no account required.

-Does NetSpeed run on Apple Silicon and Intel Macs?
+Does LiveMetrics run on Apple Silicon and Intel Macs?

 Yes.
-NetSpeed is a native universal app that runs on both Apple Silicon (M-series) and Intel Macs running macOS 14 (Sonoma) or later.
+LiveMetrics is a native universal app that runs on both Apple Silicon (M-series) and Intel Macs running macOS 14 (Sonoma) or later.

 Why does it read zero when I'm idle?

 Because nothing is moving.
-NetSpeed shows actual throughput, so the numbers rise during downloads, calls, streaming, or backups, and settle near zero when the network is quiet.
+LiveMetrics shows actual throughput, so the numbers rise during downloads, calls, streaming, or backups, and settle near zero when the network is quiet.

 Does it work on Wi-Fi and Ethernet?

 Yes.
-NetSpeed reads from your active network interfaces, so it reports throughput across Wi-Fi, Ethernet, and other connections your Mac is using.
+LiveMetrics reads from your active network interfaces, so it reports throughput across Wi-Fi, Ethernet, and other connections your Mac is using.

 Will it slow down my Mac?

-No. NetSpeed is a lightweight agent app with no Dock icon and no extra windows.
+No. LiveMetrics is a lightweight agent app with no Dock icon and no extra windows.
 It only reads byte counters the system already maintains, so it sips CPU and resources.

 Can I switch between MB/s and Mb/s?